wormtable/wormtable/docs/source/tutorial.rst

     snp-filter.py --f 'QUAL>500;INFO.DP>20;S1.GT==0/1' CHROM,POS sample_wt

-The user can also optionally specifiy a particular region of the VCF using the CHROM:START-END syntax and either exclude, include or find indels.
+The user can also optionally specify a particular region of the VCF using the CHROM:START-END syntax and either exclude, include or find indels.

 ***************